-Some doctors object to Voluntary Assisted Dying on the basis of the Hippocratic Oath which instructs "do no harm".
-Others see leaving a dying patient to suffer as the opposite of "do no harm".
+Some doctors object to voluntary assisted dying on the basis of the Physician's or Hippocratic Oath which instructs "do no harm".
+Yet, others see leaving a dying patient to suffer as the opposite of "do no harm".

-Under the voluntary assisted dying framework in Victoria, and the one soon to be implemented in Western Australia, doctors can choose not to take part.
+Under the voluntary assisted dying framework in Victoria, and the one to be implemented in Western Australia in July 2021, doctors can choose not to take part.
 This can be for any reason which they need not divulge.

 A voluntary assisted dying law respects and protects the rights of those doctors who object.
 Just as it protects and respects the rights of those doctors with a different ethical view.